zeam-vm/pelemay/README.md

 * 21
 * 20

+We've tested it on Clang 6 or later.
+Potentially, Clang that supports auto-vectorization may support Pelemay.

 We heard the reports that it works on the following systems:

 * RasPi 4, 32bit Raspbian, Elixir 1.7.4 (with warning)